-The cruise industry has been one of the fastest growing business segments at the Port of Seattle.
-Just as on land, ship operations and passengers generate waste as part of daily activities.
+Seattle's thriving cruise industry presents a unique challenge: balancing economic growth with environmental responsibility.
+Like any land-based activity, cruises generate waste as part of their daily operation.
 In an effort to protect this region's marine environment, the Port has played a significant role in ensuring that cruise lines understand all environmental laws and regulations applicable to Washington state.

 On an international level, environmental processes are governed by the International Maritime Organization (IMO) policies and procedures for the maritime industry.
 In the United States, the federal government requires compliance with the IMO and the Coast Guard has local jurisdiction over cruise ship discharges.
-In Washington state, the Department of Ecology also enforces water quality regulations.
+Additionally, Washington State's Department of Ecology enforces water quality regulations.

 Memorandum of Understanding (MOU)